-What’s important about minority group milestones and holidays is to celebrate and learn about each other’s backgrounds.
-It’s also to acknowledge injustices of the past and present and strive to learn, as a society, from our mistakes and move forward in a more positive, inclusive way.
+What’s important about minority group milestones and holidays is not only to celebrate and learn about each other’s backgrounds but also to acknowledge the injustices of the past and present and strive to learn, as a society, from our mistakes and move forward in a more positive, inclusive way.

-There are endless ways to celebrate diversity in the workplace, these are just a few ideas.
 Please share in the comment section below your ideas about how to celebrate Black History Month.
-I’d love to hear what others are doing!

 If you haven’t done so already, CLICK HERE to fill in your info, gain access to free reports, and join our list to receive notification of future posts, products, and events.
 Join now so next week’s post will come right to your inbox!